Bill Mazer: Early work

 Mazer's broadcasting career began in 1942, broadcasting in Grand Rapids, Michigan before joining the United States Military that same year.

 His career as a sportscaster began in Buffalo, New York in 1947, where he signed on as a sportscaster on WKBW.
 In 1947, he was also the commercial announcer on the CBS William L. Shirer Newscast, as well as the commercial announcer for the soap opera, When a Girl Marries.
 By 1948, he had also become the sports director for WGR radio and served as principal sports anchor for WGR-TV from the time that station signed on in 1954 through the early 1960s.
 Mazer dominated the airwaves in Buffalo, broadcasting the hockey and baseball Buffalo Bisons, the All-American Football Conference Buffalo Bills and Little 3 Basketball.
 With years of play-by-play and sports commentary in Buffalo under his belt, Mazer arrived in New York City in 1964 when WNBC (AM) went to its first all-talk format.
-His show was one of the pioneer examples of the modern sports talk show in America.
+His show was one of the pioneer examples of modern sports talk show in America.

-After filling in for Hugh Downs on the NBC game show Concentration, he was given his own show, Reach for the Stars, in January 1967, but the show was quickly cancelled.
+After filling in for Hugh Downs on the NBC game show Concentration, he was given his show, Reach for the Stars, in January 1967, but the show was quickly cancelled.
 Mazer also filled in for segments of the long-running NBC Radio series Monitor, even hosting on occasion.

 National sportscasting and announcing

-Mazer served as a color analyst and intermission host, working alongside Dan Kelly on CBS' National Hockey League coverage from the late sixties until the early seventies, broadcasting the Stanley Cup playoffs a few times.
-Among the memorable games he covered was Game #4 of the 1970 Stanley Cup finals, famously won by the Boston Bruins on Bobby Orr's iconic overtime goal on May 10, 1970.
+He served as a color commentator and studio host, working with play-by-play announcer Dan Kelly on CBS' National Hockey League coverage from 1969 to 1970, including the Stanley Cup playoffs.
+Most memorably, he covered Game #4 of the 1970 Stanley Cup finals, famously won by the Boston Bruins on Bobby Orr's iconic overtime goal on May 10, 1970.
 Golf was another Mazer specialty on NBC, including the U.S. Open and Bing Crosby tournaments in the mid-1960s.
 ABC used Mazer for its regional New York football lineup in the late 1960s.
 Mazer also did sideline reporting for CBS coverage of the NFL in the late 1960s.

 During the 1960s and 1970s, Mazer did much voice-over commercial work, from L&M Cigarettes, Kodak, Ford automobiles to Trident chewing gum, among many others.

 WNEW-TV

-Mazer was a sportcaster at New York's WNEW/WNYW-TV (Metromedia/Fox Channel 5) for twenty years, ending in the early 1990s.
+Mazer was a sportscaster at New York's WNEW/WNYW-TV (Metromedia/Fox Channel 5) for twenty years, ending in 1991.
 He also co-hosted the program Sports Extra, which originally teamed him up with Lee Leonard and then later with Brian Madden (1976–78), respectively.
 Sports Extra is also considered to have been the first "sports wrap-up" show of its kind.

 While doing sports for The 10 O'Clock News on WNEW in the late 1970s and '80s, he held a daily contest where a viewer would send in a question to "stump" Bill and would win a prize if he or she did.
-Usually the submitted question was asked by anchorman John Roland.
+Usually, the submitted question was asked by anchorman John Roland.